-Farmers and companies invested in meat-freezing works, which were established near Dunedin (Burnside) and in Ōamaru and Balclutha (Finegand).
+Farmers and companies invested in meat-freezing works, which were established near Dunedin (Burnside), Ōamaru (Pukeuri) and Balclutha (Finegand).
 All were on railway lines that linked them to Port Chalmers and Ōamaru Harbour.

 During the severe drought of 1906–7 North Otago farmers lobbied for explosives to be fired into the sky to prompt rain.
 Three trial shots were fired on 16 August, and although no rain was noted at the site, it was reported 28 kilometres away, encouraging the believers.
 Unfortunately for the experiment – but fortunately for the farmers – the drought broke on the night of the 18th.

 Opportunities opened up by refrigeration encouraged people to become farmers.
-Closer settlement was government policy, and landowners could be forced to subdivide.
+Closer settlement was Liberal government policy, and landowners could be forced to subdivide.
 But many owners in coastal Otago, who had bought when wool returns were buoyant, were happy to subdivide.
-They included the Teschemakers at Taipō, and the Holmeses at Awamoa.
-In North Otago 15 estates were divided into 540 holdings between 1895 and 1909.
+They included the Teschemakers at Taipō and the Holmeses at Awamoa.
+Across North Otago 15 estates were divided into 540 holdings between 1895 and 1909.